-Document retention.
 Sarbanes-Oxley prohibits the destruction of documents that may be material to a federal investigation.
 This provision applies to nonprofit as well as for-profit organizations.
 The revised Form 990 asks whether the organization has a document retention policy, and most organizations that did not previously have a written policy are adopting them.
 Some statutes require certain types of records to be kept for a stated period.
 For the most part, however, the periods for which documents are to be retained are based on the statute of limitations for a lawsuit.
-For example, because the IRS has six years after the filing of a return to bring a claim for taxes if there has been an underreporting of income by 25% or more, most policies require retention of tax returns for 7 years.
-For records dealing with minors, it may be necessary to retain them until the statute of limitations would run after they reach the age of majority.
+For example, because the Internal Revenue Service (IRS) has six years after the filing of an action to bring a claim for taxes if there has been an underreporting of income by 25 percent or more, most policies require retention of tax returns for seven years.
 And, of course, the policies state that no documents may be destroyed or altered where there is pending, threatened or reasonably foreseeable governmental investigation.